 As we are a company that leverages data, technology and analytics to improve health care, we invest in long-term solutions to address current and foreseeable risks and threats to data security and privacy, while also enabling technological development that enhances the member experience.

-Our data security and privacy program is overseen by our Chief Information Security Officer who reports to our Chief Information Officer and Audit Committee of the Board.
+We recognize the critical importance of developing, implementing, and maintaining robust cybersecurity measures to safeguard our information systems and protect the confidentiality, integrity, and availability of our data.
 Our strict protection and security measures have resulted in zero security incident-related disruptions or downtime to our business continuity.
-In 2021, we received the externally validated HITRUST certification, the gold standard compliance framework in the health care industry.